A Look Into Our Humane, Grass Fed Cattle Ranch

 As with everything, there are some upstanding and honest feedlots and there are others that abuse and mistreat their cattle.
-There are extreme examples where cows have been fed “byproduct feedstuffs” and repeatedly shocked with electricity.

 In contrast, our cows spend their entire lives in wide open pastures.
 They eat grass—the food that they were naturally intended to eat, in the environment where they are naturally found.
 Because of their low-stress lifestyle, our cows are rarely sick, and grow at a natural rate.
 The result is the most nutritious, best tasting beef for you and your family.

 Conservation & the Environment

 So why is everyone talking about Grass Fed Beef?